Types of accommodation

 • Decentralised accommodation.

-Emergency shelters were reintroduced in 2022 especially in bigger cities following the rising numbers of protection seekers from Afghanistan and Ukraine (See also Report on Temporary Protection).
+Emergency shelters were reintroduced in a greater scale in 2022, especially in bigger cities, following the rising numbers of protection seekers from Afghanistan and Ukraine (See also Annex on Temporary Protection).
+According to a survey from the University Heidelberg about the municipal accommodation of asylum seekers, approximately 45 % of German municipalities use emergency shelters.[1]
 In Berlin the former airport Tegel is used as emergency shelter and its capacities have been continuously expanded since its reintroduction.
-In July 2022 tents located in the former Terminal A and B had a capacity for 900 protection seekers which were extended to 1,900 in October 2022.[1]
-Whereas in the beginning the emergency shelters should only be provided until the end of 2022, the Berlin Senate decided that due to the arrivals from Ukraine a prolongation is required until 15 March 2023.[2]
-No further prolongation is foreseen and recently everything has been moved to Terminal C where 3,200 places have been made available.[3]
-The facility at Tempelhof which was closed in 2019 reopened in December with a capacity for 840 people.[4]
-In Cologne, North Rhine Westfalia and Hamburg exhibition grounds were used as emergency shelters.[5]
+In July 2022 tents located in the former Terminal A and B had a capacity for 900 protection seekers which were extended to 1,900 in October 2022.[2]
+Whereas in the beginning the emergency shelters should only be provided until the end of 2022, the Berlin Senate decided that due to the arrivals from Ukraine a prolongation is required until 15 March 2023.[3]
+As all other reception centres in Berlin are completely full, the Senate has again prolonged the usage of the former airport until June 2024.
+After that, there could only be one last extension until December 2024 for the approx. 3000 people.[4]
+The facility at Tempelhof which was closed in 2019 reopened in December with a capacity for 840 people.[5]
+In Cologne, North Rhine Westfalia and Hamburg exhibition grounds are still used as emergency shelters.[6]

 Initial reception centres